Torness nuclear power station: Incidents

 In November 1999, a Panavia Tornado F.3 of the Royal Air Force crashed into the North Sea less than 1 km from the power station following an engine failure.
 The UK Ministry of Defence commended the two crew members for demonstrating "exceptional levels of airmanship and awareness in the most adverse of conditions", because they ensured that the Tornado was clear of the power station before abandoning the aircraft.

 In May 2002, a gas circulator pump failed.
 Forensic evidence suggested an undetected fatigue crack in part of the impeller led to failure.
-In August, another gas circulator on the other Torness reactor showed signs of increasing vibration and was promptly shut down by the operators.
-Its subsequent disassembly revealed a fully developed fatigue related crack in a similar position to the first failure, but the prompt shutdown had prevented consequential damage.
+In August, another gas circulator on the other reactor showed increasing vibration and was shut down by the operators.
+When it was taken apart, there was a fully developed fatigue related crack in a similar position to the first failure, but the prompt shutdown had prevented further damage.

-In August 2005, screens within the seawater cooling intake system were completely blocked by seaweed.
+In August 2005, screens in the seawater cooling intake system were blocked by seaweed.
 This possibility had been foreseen for the plant and preprepared plans were activated, leading to both reactors being shut down.

 In June 2011, both reactors were manually shut down due to reduced flow of seawater after intakes were clogged by a large mass of jellyfish.